tocco/tocco-client/README.md

 ## Publish bundle
 Once the package is ready to publish, run following npm scripts.
-This registers the bundle in the npm registry, increases versions and creates a git tag.
+This registers the bundle in the npm registry, increases versions and creates a git tag using lerna publish command.

 ```
-lerna publish --exact -m "chore: publish"
+yarn publish-packages
 ```

 For more information see [the official documentation](https://github.com/lerna/lerna/tree/master/commands/publish#readme)